Understanding Common Bidet Seat Terms

 U

-User Presets – Some bidet seats come with user presets, which allow up to two users to program their preferred water temperature, water pressure, and nozzle position into the remote’s memory for a customized cleanse at the touch of a button.
-It’s an especially great option to have if you share your bidet seat with a partner or other family member, or if you find it difficult or cumbersome to select your favorite settings every time you use the bathroom.
-Do note that user presets are different from autowashing.
-In contrast to user presets, autowashing usually initiates both a wash and dry cycle, and it typically utilizes the seat’s last used settings versus pre-programmed favorites.
+User Presets – Some bidets come with user presets, which allow up to two users to program their preferred water temperature, water pressure and nozzle position into the remote’s memory for a customized cleanse at the touch of a button.
+It’s an especially great option to have if you share your bidet seat with a partner or other family member, or if you dislike having to select your favorite settings every time you use the bathroom.
+Do note that user presets are different from auto washing.

 Best Bidet Seats with User Presets